KWIKERRR/flask_app_deploy_on_deta/README.md

 ```
 $ deta deploy
 ```
-Then, jump to your GA account and you will see :
+Then, jump to your GA account in the Real Time / Overview section and you will see :

 ![image](https://user-images.githubusercontent.com/119404054/205500020-757bc843-fea2-41a2-89df-891f399f23ba.png)